Introduction

 How to Avoid This

-• Apply role-based access control (RBAC)
+- Apply role-based access control (RBAC)

-• Grant minimum required permissions
+- Grant minimum required permissions only

-• Review access when roles change
+- Review access whenever roles change

 3. Weak Data Encryption Practices